michelbalthazar/nfe-api-client/README.md

 # Prerequisites
 It is necessary visual studio or visual studio code and .NET core SDK 2.1
 # Running the tests
+First of all, you should to create an appsettings.development.json to configure environment variables.
+This file should be equal the appsettings.json, use it as example.
+Set your companyId, ApiKey etc there.
 Open Test Explorer on IDE.
 It is recommended Group by Tests using Traits option.
 Run all unit Tests to check if all logical tests there are passing.
 Run All Integration tests to verify “acceptance” API test, it is recommended run one by one and debug to understand flow.
 This tests issuer, cancel or get an invoice etc.